corda/cordapp-template-kotlin/README.md

 changes they should be made before building, of course!

-Gradle will grab all the dependencies for you from Maven and then build the sample application and create several local Corda nodes.
+Gradle will grab all the dependencies for you from Maven and then build two sample applications and create several local Corda nodes.
 Once the build concludes, change directories to the folder where the newly built nodes are located:

-     cd kotlin/build/nodes
+     cd kotlin/build/nodes (for the kotlin version)

+     or

+     cd java/build/nodes (for the java version)

 The Gradle build script will have created a folder for each node.
 You'll see three folders, one for each node and a `runnodes` script.
 You can